 We put on two orchestral concerts ourselves, in November and June, a Christmas concert in December (often with a local children’s choir) and compete and sing in the Leith Hill Music Festival each Spring.
 We are socially active, enjoying weekly after rehearsal drinks in a local pub, and from time to time like to tour – recently to Paris, Gouvieux (Dorking’s twin town), Cardiff and Romania (unfortunately postponed due to Covid).
 We welcomed musicians from Sinalungha to our performance of Brahm’s Requiem in 2019 and we are looking forward to developing relationships in Italy.

-We are very excited to be celebrating our 100th Year as a charity in 2022 and will be sharing news of our planned events soon.
+We were very excited to be celebrating our 100th Year as a charity in 2022.

 I look forward to meeting and singing with you.

 James Glaysher, Chair DCS.